 This course examines the relationship between social inequality and disaster vulnerability.
 Special emphasis will be placed on social theories of disaster vulnerability, research examining the experiences of socially marginalized populations during disasters, and strategies for reducing disaster vulnerability among marginalized populations.
-Online course.

-ERM 508 Understanding Terrorism: History, Contexts, 3 Semester Hours and New Challenges
+ERM 508 Understanding Terrorism: History, Contexts, and New Challenges

 This course will examine the history of terrorism and terrorist organizations, including the definition, history, methods, and philosophy.
 Emphasis will be placed on terrorist behavior, types of terrorism, and how government, law enforcement, and emergency management agencies respond to terrorism plots and incidents.
 Case studies of terrorist incidents and implications for emergency management are highlighted.
-Online course.